Crispy On The Outside, With Melted, Gooey Centers!

 - Rice flour, though regular all purpose flour is fine!
 If you use gluten-free breadcrumbs, rice flour keeps the arancini gluten-free, which is nice.

-- Traditional breadcrumbs: store-bought or fresh bread that’s been finely ground.
+- Traditional breadcrumbs: store-bought or fresh homemade breadcrumbs.

 - Kosher salt + black pepper: For seasoning!

-Making arancini at home requires time and patience, but it’s really not difficult!
-The quick break down is as follows:
+Making fried risotto balls at home requires time and patience, but it’s actually really easy.

 - Cool for 1 hour.
 Pour the cooked risotto onto a parchment lined baking sheet, then use a spatula or wooden spoon to spread into an even layer.